Ila-bura/C-est-la-V/README.md

 - SQL - Postgres

 ### Frameworks, Libraries & Programs Used
-- Google Fonts - for the font families:
+- Google Fonts - for the font families
-- Font Awesome - to add icons to the social links in the footer element.
 - GitHub - to store my repository for submission.
 - Balsamiq - used to create mockups of the project prior to starting.
 - UXWing - for the social media icons and the recipe card icons.